-Now, after learning how to create an experience, you can start capturing interaction information using the Data Tracking feature of Intuiface.
+Now, after learning how to create an experience, you can start capturing interaction information using the Analytics feature of Intuiface.
 This will enable you to identify the preferences and - when relevant and available - the context of these preferences and the demographics of those who use your experience.

 Add the Data Tracking Interface Asset

 Add automatic scene navigation tracking

 - Select the Data Tracking Interface Asset from the Interface Assets panel to the left of Composer and then display the Properties Panel by pressing the "Properties" button on the blue ribbon.

 - Check the "Include scene navigation events" check-box

 - The Data Tracking Interface Asset will now record every time scene navigation occurs.
 In addition, dwell time per scene will be measured and reported.

 Add a custom event

-- Select the "Biography scene, the same scene we have created in the first part of this tutorial.
+- Select the "Biography" scene, the same scene we created in the first part of this tutorial.

 - From the Scene Structure panel, select the Document Asset (Timothy Burton Bio), right click on it and select "Add a Trigger".